 This textual content is a part of the particular part Acfas costs

-This content material was created by Le Devoir’s Particular Publications crew, reporting to Advertising.
+This content material was created by Le Devoir’s Particular Publications staff, reporting to Advertising.
 The editors of Le Devoir didn’t participate.